97131004/AspNetCoreVueJS-RealTimeSharedNotes/README.md

 - **SignalR:** Auto-reconnects after internet loss, with overlay notification.
 - **User Deletion:** If a logged-in user is deleted, they immediately lose posting ability and are logged out on page refresh.
 - **API / Swagger:** API documentation & playground at `https://localhost:7194/swagger`.
 - **Database:** Async requests whereever possible.
-EF writing operations are automatically rolled back when necessary to prevent partial saves and ensure data consistency.
+EF writing operations are automatically rolled back when necessary (on error) to prevent partial saves and ensure data consistency.

 ## Database Structure